hashicorp-education/consul-vm-sandbox/SERVICE_DISCOVERY.md

 }
 ```

-Then query the Consul registry to verify the tag changed.
+Finally, query the Consul registry to verify the tag changed.

 ```
 consul catalog services -tags